-The screen capture is then displayed in the program's interface which offers basic image editing features that include crop, resize and rotate options, basic image editing tools like adding text, basic geometric shapes, a color picker and magnifier.
+The screen capture is then displayed in the program's interface which offers basic image editing features like crop, resize and rotate options, and basic image editing tools like adding text, basic geometric shapes, a color picker and magnifier.

 You can invoke the tool by pressing the print screen button (you can bind it to any other button if you like), and the tool will pop up.
 It has a great mechanism because you can draw on your desktop before you create the "snip", so depending on what you draw you may decide you need a bigger area.
 You can then use a box or a freehand tool to select the area you need and snip it.